 London Interbank Offered Rate Information

 The dissolution of the London Interbank Offered Rate (LIBOR) impacts all borrowers and banks that use LIBOR as a base rate.
-LIBOR will continue to be published until June 30, 2023, however, banks will no longer be allowed to issue new LIBOR-based products after December 31, 2021.
-First Business Bank plans to choose a replacement for LIBOR later in 2021.
-One option under consideration is the Secured Overnight Funding Rate (SOFR).
-First Business Bank will reach out to clients about this transition.
-In the meantime, here are helpful answers to frequently asked questions.
+LIBOR will continue to be published until June 30, 2023, however, banks are no longer allowed to issue new LIBOR-based products after December 31, 2021.

 What Is LIBOR?

 The London Interbank Offered Rate or “LIBOR” is a variable interest rate and financial benchmark, based on the rate at which banks lend to one another on an unsecured basis in the London interbank market.
 LIBOR is ubiquitous among loans, interest rate swaps, and other financial products.

 You or your company may have entered into a loan, and in some cases an interest rate swap, with First Business Bank in which your interest or floating rate payments are based on LIBOR.

 In accordance with guidance issued by the Bank’s regulators:

 - As of December 31, 2021, First Business Bank will no longer enter into or extend any loan, interest rate swap, or other contract that references LIBOR.